-In some cases, this Sustainable Living Guide expands on the requirements of Cedar Woods' design guidelines which apply when building your new home.
-When this occurs, the symbol \DG appears and further explanation is provided at the back of this document, under 'Design Guidelines Explanatory Notes'.
-If you want to know more, we have also provided you with a range of quality on-line resources, at the end of this document.
+NATURE

-Use Climate responsive, solar passive design principles to keep your home naturally warm in winter and cool in summer \DG.

-Install renewable energy systems, such as solar panels and solar water heaters $\ensuremath{^{\text{DG}}}$ .

-Install in-home energy saving devices, such as smart metering and automated timers to minimise energy use during hours of peak demand \DG.

-Invest in energy efficient appliances including washing machines, dishwashers, ovens and energy efficient lighting, including LED or Compact Fluorescent Lights (CFLs) \DG.
+- Use Climate responsive, solar passive design principles to keep your home naturally warm in winter and cool in summer. - Install renewable energy systems, such as solar panels and solar water heaters. - Install in-home energy saving devices, such as smart metering and automated timers to minimise energy use during hours of peak demand. - Invest in energy efficient appliances including washing machines, dishwashers, ovens and energy efficient lighting, including LED or Compact Fluorescent Lights (CFLs).

-Turn off appliances during the peak electricity demand period of 3.00pm to 9.00pm.

-Wash clothes on cold and dry them outdoors instead of using a tumble dryer.

-Switch appliances off at the power point to avoid using 'standby power' when not in use.

-If not already installed, replace appliances and lighting with energy-efficient models when it's time to buy new.

-Use natural ventilation and fans to keep cool and put on a few extra layers of clothes to keep warm.

-If you use air conditioners, set your cooling temperature to 25° or 26°C and turn your heat temperature down as much as possible.
+- Turn off appliances during the peak electricity demand period of 3.00pm to 9.00pm. - Wash clothes on cold and dry them outdoors instead of using a tumble dryer. - Switch appliances off at the power point to avoid using 'standby power' when not in use. - If not already installed, replace appliances and lighting with energy-efficient models when it's time to buy new. - Use natural ventilation and fans to keep cool and put on a few extra layers of clothes to keep warm. - If you use air conditioners, set your cooling temperature to 250 or 26°C and turn your heat temperature down as much as possible.
 For every temperature degree you change, your electricity bill will also change by up to 5-10%.

-CEDAR WOODS Developing tomorrow today

-Plumb rainwater tanks back to the house for toilet flushing, laundry and hot water and, if treated, for showers and drinking.

-Reuse greywater from the laundry and showers for irrigating the garden.

-Invest in water efficient plumbing fixtures, including showers, toilets and taps and water efficient appliances such as washing machines and dishwashers.

-Plant water-wise gardens with native or low water demand plants which require no or very little irrigation.

-Install water-wise irrigation, such as 'micro-drip' reticulation fitted with timers and zoned to match watering rates.
+- Plumb rainwater tanks back to the house for toilet flushing, laundry and hot water and, if treated, for showers and drinking. - Reuse greywater from the laundry and showers for irrigating the garden. - Invest in water efficient plumbing fixtures, including showers, toilets and taps and water efficient appliances such as washing machines and dishwashers. - Plant water-wise gardens with native or low water demand plants which require no or very little irrigation. - Install water-wise irrigation, such as 'micro-drip' reticulation fitted with timers and zoned to match watering rates.

-Take shorter showers.

-Use the half flush on your toilet.

-Wash your car using a bucket instead of a hose.

-Follow water restrictions and use a trigger nozzle on your hose.

-Run full loads in the dishwasher and, if you wash by hand, use a full sink instead of a running tap.
-Likewise, when washing clothes ensure the washing machine is full.

-Sweep your driveway instead of using a hose.

-Fix leaky taps.
+- Take shorter showers. - Use the half flush on your toilet. - Wash your car using a bucket instead of a hose. - Follow water restrictions and use a trigger nozzle on your hose. - Run full loads in the dishwasher and, if you wash by hand, use a full sink instead of a running tap.
+Likewise, when washing clothes ensure the washing machine is full. - Sweep your driveway instead of using a hose. - Fix leaky taps.